Azure/azure-sdk-for-python/sdk/monitor/azure-monitor-query/README.md

 The metrics query API returns a `MetricsResult` object.
 This `MetricsResult` object has multiple properties, including: a list of `Metric` type objects, `interval`, `namespace`, and `timespan`.

-This cab ne fetched using the `metrics` param.
+This can be fetched using the `metrics` param.

 Each of the item in this list is a `Metric` object that contains a list of `TimeSeriesElement` objects.
 Each `TimeSeriesElement` contains `data` and `metadata_values` params.